mukhopaswwt/smart-receiving-demo/README.md

 * Create a separate virtual environment to run the application by running the commands
 * Once you get inside the running container, navigate to the folder where you have mounted your host data folder.
 Run the command - 'cd /mnt/host-dir/smart-receiving-demo'
 * Install the project requirements and dependencies through 'pip3 install -r requirements.txt'
-* To run the application, run the command 'python3 app.py'

 ### Steps to install Tesseract OCR -